CADMAS-SURF/CADMAS-STR/README.md

 # Related Documents

-Please refer to the list of RelatedDocuments.md
+Please refer to the list of [related documents](/RelatedDocuments.md).